g0rbe/CEH/19_Cloud_Computing.md

 - National Institute od Standards and Technology (NIST) presented a high-level conceptual reference architecture
-- Idetifies the major components and their functions in cloud computing
+- Identifies the major components and their functions in cloud computing
 - Intended to facilitate the understanding of the requirements, uses, characteristics and standards of cloud computing